OtsoKarali/Julian/README.md

 # Julian Quant Platform

-Welcome to my quant playground.
-This is the result of countless hours, late nights, and a stubborn refusal to settle for boring dashboards.
-I built Julian for myself, but if you're a quant, dev, or just someone who loves beautiful data, you'll probably dig it too.

----

 ## What is Julian?

 Julian is a modern, modular quant research and trading platform.
 It's not just another analytics tool—it's my personal research lab, trading cockpit, and a canvas for building, testing, and visualizing real strategies.
 Every pixel and API call is here because I wanted it to be.